Renormalons beyond the Borel plane: -Borel series

 \section{$q$-Borel series}

-In many cases, perturbative series diverge and only makes sense as an asymptotic series.
+In many scenarios, perturbative series diverge and only make sense as an asymptotic series.
 A rather simple example of divergence occurs when the perturbative series has a factorial growth, as

 where $g$ is the expansion parameter (the coupling constant), $q$ is the power of the factorial growth, and $s$ is the sign ($s=\pm 1$) of the coefficients.

 A well-stablished procedure is to consider an extension of the Borel sum~\cite{Bender:2013book}.
 The usual Borel sum occurs for $q=1$ and relates to the conventional asymptotic power series (in the sense of Poincaré).
 In this extension we consider $q$ factorials to control the growth, which is well established in the studies of $q$-summability and Gevrey-$q$ series.
 First we transport the usual sum to a summation in the $q$-Borel plane